-- The Commission has broad discretion to grant a petition for intervention if it is in 3. the interest of justice, if the intervention will not impair the orderly and prompt conduct of the proceedings, and if the party has stated facts demonstrating its legal rights, duties and privileges, immunities or other legal interests which may be substantially affected by the proceeding.2 Furthermore, at any time during a proceeding, the Commission may impose limitations on an intervenor's participation.3 - 4.
-The Commission finds and concludes that CURB has met the requirements of K.A.R.
-82-1-225 and K.S.A.
-77-521 and should be granted intervention in this docket.
-CURB will be added to the mailing list, service of pleadings, communications, and correspondence should be delivered to counsel of record, as follows:
+- 5. The Commission has broad discretion to grant a petition for intervention if it is in the interest of justice, if the intervention allows for the orderly and prompt conduct of the proceedings to continue unimpaired, and if the party seeking intervention has factually demonstrated that its legal rights, duties and privileges, immunities or other legal interests may be substantially affected by the proceeding.7 - 6.
+The Commission finds CURB has demonstrated an interest in this proceeding and meets the above requirements to intervene in this proceeding.
+Therefore, pursuant to K.S.A.
+77-521 the Commission grants CURB's Petition for Intervention.